 Proven results that speak for themselves.

-Bearfoot Hockey specializes in developing skating balance by aligning the Center of Gravity on Zero degrees Plane of Axis.
-2 years, Eight 6-week sessions all outdoors on grass, sand, snow and even barefoot!
+Bearfoot Hockey specializes in hockey drills that develop skating balance by aligning the Center of Gravity on a Zero Degrees Plane of Axis.
+Over 2 years, we offer eight 6-week sessions conducted outdoors on grass, sand, snow, and even barefoot!
+This approach maximizes agility on the middle of the blades, which is crucial for maintaining balance.
+With guidance from a professional skating coach, participants can achieve their best performance.

-These photos show the results of "track and field/speed training".
-The high and wide "back kick" from leaning ahead of the Plane of Axis on a high center of Gravity to gain movement.
-This trains the athete to be only at 90-95% of their stride.
+These photos show the results of track and field/speed training, which can also be beneficial for hockey drills.
+The high and wide back kick from leaning ahead of the Plane of Axis on a high center of Gravity helps improve skating balance and gain movement.
+This trains the athlete to be at only 90-95% of their stride.
+I'm shown at the top right running in snow to compare the training gait of these techniques with guidance from a professional skating coach.

-This program has you focusing on developing your skating balance, and this will give you smooth skating on the ice, These drills are slow and gradually picks up speed as you learn.
+This program focuses on developing your skating balance through specific hockey drills, which will help you achieve smooth skating on the ice.
+These drills start slowly and gradually increase in speed as you improve.

 Think light feet.

-Start 3 reps X 3 sets and increase reps during week, and accordingly.
+Begin with 3 reps X 3 sets and increase your reps throughout the week, as advised by your professional skating coach.

-These clips define the balance on the center of the blade, which defines your body position and muscles for best balance and agility.
+By defining the balance on the center of the blade, these clips play a crucial role in improving your skating balance, ultimately influencing your body position and muscle engagement for optimal agility.

 The goal of the lunge is to maintain a low center of gravity while your feet glide flat on the surface as you move forward for 1st week.
 2nd week begins to include reverse and this helps you find your foot and balance